abdullahcodes-dev/StudySprint/README.md

 - 💾 Local Storage persistence
 - ⌨️ Add tasks by pressing Enter
 - 🚀 Friendly empty state when no tasks exist
-- 📱 Clean and responsive interface
+- 📱 Clean and intuitive interface

 ---